 Now that we’ve covered the answer to “What is IV therapy?” it’s important to understand more about dehydration.
-With this knowledge, you can prevent cases from becoming severe enough where you need to seek medical attention.
+With this knowledge, you can remedy dehydration before it becomes severe enough where you need to seek medical attention.

 Dehydration is a condition where you lose more fluids and electrolytes than you take in.
 It happens commonly when you forget to drink enough fluids, when you’re sick, or when you sweat excessively.
 While IV hydration therapy is a common treatment for dehydration, you can avoid unwanted hospital visits by recognizing the signs of dehydration early and creating a hydration routine (more on this later).

-Here are the most common symptoms of dehydration:
+Here are the most common signs of dehydration: